jgh/play-stretchy/README.md

 ## Main features

  * Configure ES client connection in Play config
- * Configure index mapping in Play config
+ * Configure index mappings in Play config
  * Bridge ES and play futures to allow the  use of Async for ES results